 Singapore is a safe, modern, vibrant, multi-cultural, convenient, sophisticated, efficient, and courteous city-state-country.
+Need I say more?
 You will find any number of things to do in and around Singapore.
 From fabulous and inexpensive food to vibrant neighborhoods -- aromatic Little India, tumbledown backstreets of Chinatown, or the Arab Quarter whose cluttered stores sell beautiful fabrics and silks, you will certainly find plenty to keep you busy in Singapore.

 Students very often leave Singapore over the weekends - a boat or plane ride to Indonesia, or a short flight into Malaysia, Thailand or Vietnam.
-If you are planning on leaving the country, you must email me to let me know generally where you are going, and of course must return in time for class on Monday.
-This is not so I can be creepy and stalk you - this is so, if anything might happen, and your family calls SCU trying to find you, I can at least know where you are generally.
+If you are planning on leaving the country, you must email me to let me know generally where you are going (at least the country), and of course must return in time for class on Monday.
+You should also inform a fellow student who is not traveling with more details.
+This is for your safety.
+As anything might happen, and your family calls SCU trying to find you, we can at least know where you are generally.

 FOOD: The food is FANTASTIC.
-Plan to eat as much as possible.
+More tips later.